• Skip to primary navigation

 Windows Update Cannot Currently Check for Updates

-If your computer is coming up with “Windows Update cannot currently check for updates”, you should be able to fix the problem using the following troubleshooting steps.
+If your computer is coming up with “Windows Update cannot currently check for updates” error message, you should be able to fix the problem using the following troubleshooting steps.

 1. Restart Computer